nwtobbe/BareProx/README.md

 ## Features

-- **Proxmox Integration**: Monitor host status and health, create snapshots (with I/O freeze and memory support), and manage snapshot lifecycles
+- **Proxmox Integration**: Monitor host status and health, create snapshots (with memory vm-state support), and manage snapshot lifecycles
+- **Migration (VMware → Proxmox)**: Migrate VMs from VMware to Proxmox using NetApp NFS as an intermediary storage (needs to be enabled in the system/settings)
 - **NetApp NFS Datastores**: Use NetApp NFS volumes as Proxmox storage backends for VM disks and backups.
-- **NetApp SnapMirror & SnapLock**: Configure and monitor SnapMirror relationships, support SnapLock tamper-proof snapshots ([github.com](https://github.com/nwtobbe/BareProx))
+- **NetApp SnapMirror & SnapLock**: Replicate backups with SnapMirror to another location, support for SnapLock tamper-proof snapshots both on primary and secondary storage.
-- **Scheduling**: Define hourly and daily backup jobs with customizable retention, including manual cleanup of orphaned snapshots
+- **Scheduling**: Define hourly, daily or weekly backup jobs with customizable retention
-- **User Management**: Authentication via ASP.NET Core Identity with support for multiple users and roles ([github.com](https://github.com/nwtobbe/BareProx))
+- **User Management**: Authentication via ASP.NET Core Identity with support for multiple users and roles
-- **Logging & Monitoring**: File logging with categories, Proxmox health dashboard, status warnings ([github.com](https://github.com/nwtobbe/BareProx))
+- **Logging & Monitoring**: File logging with categories, Proxmox health dashboard, status warnings
-- **Dockerized Deployment**: Deploy with Docker Compose using volume mappings for configuration and persistent data ([github.com](https://github.com/nwtobbe/BareProx))
+- **Dockerized Deployment**: Deploy with Docker Compose using volume mappings for configuration and persistent data

 ## Prerequisites